rccghope/kings-clan/README.md

 ## THE KINGSCLAN APPAREL

 #### A Modern, Responsive Clothing Website built using HTML, CSS, and JavaScript.
-Includes Multiple Pages like Shop, Account, Search, Cart and a Footer with Smooth CSS Styling.
+Includes Multiple Pages like Shop, Account, Search, About us, Cart and a Footer with Smooth CSS Styling.

 ##  Live Demo